Horizontal-org/Tella-website/docs/Connections/g-drive.md

 :::danger
-Even though data is transferred to the server securely (SSL), anyone with access to the Google Drive account can view them.
+Even though data is transferred to the server securely (SSL), anyone with access to the Google Drive account can view the files.
 If you need encrypted file transfers, explore [Nearby Sharing](/nearby-sharing).
 :::

 ## When to Use Google Drive {#when-to-use-google-drive}